ares466/securities_trade_lifecycle/README.md

 The settlement basis desribes how settlement will occur:
 - *delivery versus payment (DVP)* - simultaneous exchange of a security for cash
 - *free of payment (FOP)* - the security can be for given before payment occurs.

+## Trade Confirmation

+A trade confirmation is a formal advice of trading issued to or received from a counterparty for the purpose of confirming trade details.

+Trade confirmations reduces risk by serving as a legal defense mechanism against future liabilities.

+If a trade confirmation is not issued, the investment firm jeopardizes relationships with institutional clients due to lack of service.
+It also introduces a risk of regulatory fines.

+Trade confirmations should be issued as soon as possible after trade execution.

+Trade confirmations can be issued in many forms:
+- paper (contract notes)
+- telex
+- fax
+- SWIFT (Society for Worldwide Interbank Financial Telecommunications)
+- ETC (Electronic Trade Confirmation)

+*Note: MT515 is the SWIFT message type for trade confirmations.*

+## Trade Settlement

+## Reconciliation